 This is one of most fun things in my entire career: that I can break out of Norway with my native language.
 I love England, and USA, so that I get to see the world and visit destinations I have dreamed about by singing in Norwegian is incredible for me, and something I will never take for granted.
 Playing gigs abroad is always exciting, you never know if two people or ten show up, but I play the same show for an empty audience and an audience full of thousands of people.
 Just being able to travel to these places is reward enough.
 And if I get an extra fan or two outside of Norway I’m soooo happy.

 Congratulations on the ‘album of the year’ nomination at the Norwegian Grammy’s (Spellemannsprisen) for Midt imellom magisk og manisk (In-between magical and manical).
-How did you work on the album, and what inspired you?
+How was it working on the album and what inspired you?

 Thank you so much!